-The ASUS Hub Curriculum draws on the strengths and expertise of three schools, while allowing each school to then fine tune that curriculum to best suit their individual school needs.
+The ASUS Hub Curriculum is an overarching document that draws on the strengths and expertise of three schools, while allowing each school to then fine tune that curriculum to best suit their individual school needs.

 The curriculum has been designed with several principles at its core.
 These have been derived from research conducted by scientists and psychologists - however we recognise that knowledge does not stand still, and we accept that our curriculum must be continuously under review as we better understand how children learn.